corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 will not be uploaded, since the contents of that specific file did not change, so there is no need to re-upload the file.
 If the hash differs, or the file is not available on the S3 compatible storage the file will be uploaded.

-This header is needed, since it is not possible to create byte-identical archives, due to the signing algorithms.
+This header is needed, since it is not possible to create byte-identical archives when using ECDSA, since it is non-deterministic.

 ### Threading